 After breakfast, we make the 5-6hr transfer from Kutaisi up to Mestia.
 After 2 hours of flat driving, the road climbs spectacularly up into the mountains, passing through deep valleys and gorges.
 For most of the journey the road is pretty good, but gets a bit rougher towards the end, where we pass some of our potential ski venues for the week.

-Arriving at Mestia, we check in and have lunch, then spend the afternoon doing some sightseeing.
+Arriving at Mestia, we check in and have a late cafe lunch, then spend the afternoon doing some sightseeing.
 Georgia is a Christian country with a long history of religious art: historically the Svaneti region was an incredibly remote part of the country and because of this, during times of war, treasures and other religious artefacts were often sent here for safe keeping.
 However, many of these treasures were not retrieved and as a result, they have remained in the area ever since, making a visit to the local museum a fascinating experience.

 The other thing that the Svaneti region is famous for, is the 1000 year old defensive Svan Towers that dominate the towns and villages in the area.
 Families would retreat into these at times of danger and strife.
 We’ll have the chance to visit the Svan Towers at the top end of town.